fusioncharts/dev_centre_docs/chart-guide/standard-charts/heat-map-chart.md

 **Show/hide data values**

 Using a gradient legend, you can filter cells within a specific range of values.
 To specify the range that should be shown on the chart, click and hold the cursor on any one or both of the scale pointers and drag them to set the required lower and upper limit.
-The chart will display only those data plots that lie within that range, while hiding the rest of the numbers.
+The chart will display only those data plots that lie within that range while hiding the rest of the numbers.

 The chart will look as shown below: